syncfusion-content/flutter-docs/Flutter/linear-gauge/interaction.md

 documentation: ug
 ---

-# Flutter Linear Gauge Interaction
+# Flutter Linear Gauge interaction

 The shape and widget marker pointers in a Linear Gauge can be moved from one value to another with swipe or drag gestures.

-## Interaction with marker pointer
+## Interaction with marker pointers

-The `onValueChanged` call back is used to change the value of the marker pointer.
+The `onValueChanged` call back is used to change the value of the marker pointer at run-time.

 The below code snippet demonstrates updating the marker pointer value based on swipe or drag gesture.